Riccardo Turicchia

-Riccardo Turicchia (born 5 February 2003) is an Italian professional footballer who plays as left-back for club Juventus Next Gen.
+Riccardo Turicchia (born 5 February 2003) is an Italian professional footballer who plays as left-back for club Virtus Entella.

 Club career

 Turicchia began playing youth football for local club Borgo Tossignano, and Casalfiumanese before joining Imolese, where he played for three years.
 In 2014, he moved to Cesena, before joining Juventus' youth setup.

 On 9 October 2021, Turicchia made his unofficial debut for Juventus in a 2–1 home win against Alessandria coming on as substitute in the 63rd minute.
 On 24 October, Turicchia made his professional debut for Juventus U23—the reserve team of Juventus—in a 1–1 home draw against Pro Sesto, coming on as substitute in the 84th minute.
 He spent the 2021–22 season playing for Juventus U19, scoring eight goals in 39 matches, and helped the U19s reach the UEFA Youth League semifinals, their best-ever placing in the competition.

 On 8 November, he renewed his contract with Juventus until June 2025.

 On 31 July 2024, he moved to Catanzaro on loan.

 On 16 January 2025, he returned to Juventus Next Gen.

+On 13 January 2026, Turicchia signed with Virtus Entella in Serie B.